YuhanLin1105/demo-octagon/README.md

 * Zip code – US zip validation
 * US States – a drop down list of states

 ## React Components Diagram
 ![Diagram](https://github.com/YuhanLin1105/demo-octagon/blob/master/src/assets/images/Untitled%20Diagram.png)

+## Server
+With limit information I can't figure out what kind of backend architecture you are looking for.

+Here are some thought for this Demo:
+* The Only business logic for this demo is to send the data of Contact form and get the data on the server and put the data to the database.
+* Due to this process without any Authenticate, I prefer to Validate the data at Front End (ContactSection of the project)and send AJAX post request to the Server API end point like 'XXX/XXX/XXX/contactNoAuth'.
+* The server recieve the AJAX post request from Front End, validate the data with the Model of contact data, and put them to the Data base.